FrozenBurrito/id3stego/readme.md

 I wrote id3stego to help me to get better at [Rust](https://doc.rust-lang.org/stable/rust-by-example/)!
 I also hopes it helps my students to learn more about steganography!
 Here's the details:
 * **Put Mode** (ex: .\id3stego -m put -a test.mp3 -o test.jpg)
-    * specified audio file (ex: -a test.mp3) and specified other file (-o test.jpg) must be in same working directory as id3stego.exe
     * embeds other file (ex: -o test.jpg) into audio file's (ex: -a test.mp3) id3v2 metadata
-        * uses id3v2 general encapsulated objects ("GEOB")
     * sets frame description key to id3stego + 10 random characters (used for 'get'/'extract' mode)
     * maximum embedded file size is 16mb (max id3v2 frame size)
-    * output audio file (test.mp3 + test.jpg) saved to working directory with filename prefix 'output-'
+    * output audio file (test.mp3 + test.jpg) saved to same working directory as audio file with filename prefix 'output-'
         * ex: output-test.mp3
     * does NOT modify audio file (ex: -a test.mp3) or other file (-o test.jpg)
     * can embed multiple files into one audio file, but current version requires multiple put mode executions